C4ptainCrunch/thesis/source/index.rst

 How to compare A and B
 ~~~~~~~~~~~~~~~~~~~~~~

-Because the outcome of a match between two agents is not deterministic, we can not rely on a single match to ascertain than the winner of a match is better than the looser.
+Because the outcome of a match between two agents is not deterministic, we can not rely on a single match to ascertain than the winner of a match is better than the loser.
 So the first step is to define a statistical method to compare two arbitrarily chosen agents: A and B.

 The probability that A wins is denoted by :math:`p_A`, the probability that B wins is :math:`p_B` and the probability of a draw is :math:`p_d`.
 All are unknown.
 Because every game outcome is either A wins, B wins or a draw, :math:`p_A + p_B + p_d = 1`.
 Our null hypothesis (:math:`H_0`) is that both agents are equally strong (:math:`p_A=p_B`) and the alternative hypothesis is that they are of different strength (:math:`p_A \neq p_B`).